faqy003/ComicRack-Plugin-MIFS/README.md

 What plugin do is make ComicRack treats all new formats as webp file.
 When ComicRack processing webp files we check if they are new formats and decode them by ourself.

-The pluin must be loaded at the very beginning in order to avoid possible issues.
+The plugin must be loaded at the very beginning in order to avoid possible issues.
 So it using `ReaderResized` hook to trigger its initialisation.

 # Plan
 - Replace 3rdparty decoder with a better or slim one.